AarthySwetha/Diamond-price-Prediction/README.md

-Gemstone Price Prediction using Linear Regression Project Overview
+💎 Gemstone Price Prediction

-This project performs exploratory data analysis and gemstone price prediction using a linear regression model.
-The objective is to analyze the relationship between gemstone features and price and build a regression model using manual preprocessing techniques without pipelines.
+Gemstone Price Prediction is a data science project that performs exploratory data analysis and predicts gemstone prices using a linear regression model.
+The project focuses on understanding the relationship between gemstone attributes and price through manual preprocessing and statistical modeling.

+Gemstone Price Prediction is a machine learning project designed to analyze gemstone characteristics and estimate their market price.
+It combines exploratory data analysis, manual feature engineering, and regression modeling to provide clear insights into pricing factors without using automated pipelines.

-Dataset
+📊 Dataset Information

-File: gemstone.csv
+Dataset Name: gemstone.csv

 Target Variable: price

-Features include numerical attributes such as carat, depth, table, and dimensions, and categorical attributes such as cut, color, and clarity.
+Feature Types:

+Numerical: carat, depth, table, dimensions

+Categorical: cut, color, clarity

-Tools and Libraries Used
+🧰 Tools and Technologies Used

 Python